 Comparison of Ventilator-Free Days at 14 and 28 days as a Clinical Trial Outcome in Low- and Middle-Income Countries

-Arun K Baranwal, Praveen Kumar-M, Pramod K Gupta
+Arun Kumar Baranwal, Praveen Kumar-M, Pramod K Gupta

 Children, Clinical trials, Composite outcome measures, Intensive care, Low- and middle-income countries, Ventilator-free days

 Citation Information :